httrpc/website/README.md

 # HTTRPC Website

-Just quickly created by AI so this project has a landingpage.
+Just a little mockup quickly created by AI so this project has a landingpage at all.